TechExamples/CrudExample/README.txt

 	     202 - ACCEPTED --Deleted successfully

 POST /admin/{id}/file  --To upload multiple files to employee {id}
-	VAR: filenames - Array of filenameS to be uploaded files - Array of files to uploaded
+	PARAMS: filenames - Array of filenames to be uploaded files - Array of files to uploaded
 	RET: 400 - BAD_REQUEST -- Request is incorrect
 	     500 - INTERNAL_SERVER_ERROR  --Due to server issue, files uploaded not happend 201 - CREATED --Uploaded successfully